agordon/datamash/examples/readme.md

     BMS1P18      2
     ...

-Which genes are transcribes from multiple chromosomes (that is, they have isoforms from multiple chromosomes.
+Which genes are transcribed from multiple chromosomes (that is, they have isoforms from multiple chromosomes.
 Chromosome column is number 3):

     $ cat genes.txt | datamash -s -g 13 countunique 2 unique 2 | awk '$2>1'